 - Work on the proviso that more is better

-Broths include beef bone, tonkotsu, sukiyaki, hot and spicy, miso and tomato (veggies friendly).
+Broths include beef bone, tonkotsu, sukiyaki, hot and spicy, miso, and tomato (veggies friendly).
 Of the trio or so I’ve tried, the soups themselves aren’t home to deep flavor per se.
-The beef bone broth is light with a funky white pepper back note, while the veggie friendly tomato base is thin with a sharp citric tang.
+The beef bone broth is light with a funky white pepper back note, while the veggie-friendly tomato base is thin with a sharp citric tang.
 While we could linger on the mild broths, I think that misses the point.
-This is diner driven dining, you’re in charge here chef.
+This is diner-driven dining, you’re in charge here chef.
 Speaking of which.

 Plonked in your seat you’ll find the controls to your personal pot somewhere around your midriff and bellybutton.
-You’ll need to navigate your own way with the controls, simple as they are, one through five, on and off.
+You’ll need to navigate your way with the controls, simple as they are, one through five, on and off.
 My only notable tip – don’t leave that dial set to the max before sauntering off to the buffet – lest you want to return to an ignominiously scaled table.

 The restaurant isn’t without quirks, though many of them are happily overlooked; both the sedate atmosphere and green (though fabulously friendly and helpful) staff are nothing more than a restaurant finding its feet – and don’t dampen an overall experience.

-It can be a hit and miss affair cycling through various items to see what works best, and then still to sit perplexed as to what was just swish swished.
+It can be a hit-and-miss affair cycling through various items to see what works best, and then still to sit perplexed as to what was just swish swished.
 I will add this also comes from the son of a butcher, many a year spent living above a cold case of hanging viscera.
 I was able to visually separate the pork from lamb, but brisket from rib eye?
 It’s a harder challenge.

 2701 S State St, South Salt Lake, UT 84115